danieldbird/total-sublime/README.md

 ## Donate

-### If you like / use this consider buying me a coffee.
+### If you like this, if you use this, consider buying me a coffee!

 #### <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TVUY6C9JAKDN2&lc=AU&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted" target="_tab">Paypal Donation</a>